Use the Notary client for advanced users

 Initializing a trusted collection generates the following items; all keys use asymmetric algorithms, but there is no requirement that they all use the same algorithm:

-• If no root key is found, an initial root key is generated.
-This key is used as the default root of trust for all your trusted collections.
+key is generated.
+This key is used as the default root of trust for all your trusted collections. - A

-• A targets key and a snapshot key.
+key.
 The same password encrypts both of these as the security profile of them (when both held by the author of the trusted collection) is identical.
-This is why are not prompted for a snapshot key password.
+This is why are not prompted for a snapshot key password. - A

 Add and remove Targets